chendo/docstrings/README.md

 ## Wouldn't this cause a performance hit every time the method is called?

 Nope!
 At least, not in CRuby.
 Ruby is smart enough to recognise when string literals aren't actually used, and will skip generating bytecode for it.
+Thanks to @charliesome for pointing this out.

 ```ruby
 def no_docstring